Standards

 What is the process to develop accessibility standards?

-- The Accessibility Advisory Board forms a Standard Development Committee
+- Accessibility Advisory Board (AAB) creates Standard Development Committee (SDC)

-- The Accessibility Advisory Board finalizes and submits the recommendations to the Minister of Justice
+- AAB approves and submits recommendations to Minister of Justice

-- Government reviews the Accessibility Advisory Board’s recommendations
+- Government reviews recommendations and drafts standard (regulations)

 Standard Development Committees